heisenberg141/Pointcloud-Segmentation/README.md

 5. Applying semantic labels on the pointcloud and registering multiple pointclouds using ICP based registration(run ```python src/pointcloud_segmentation.py```).

 ## Dependencies
 Refer to [this page](https://github.com/open-mmlab/mmsegmentation/blob/main/docs/en/get_started.md#installation) to install openMMlab's segmentation repository.
 Download and paste the desired model in the config folder.
-Change the ```segment_image.py``` file accordingly  Install OpenCV on python.
+Change the ```segment_image.py``` file accordingly.
+Install OpenCV on python.

 ## Run instructions
 1. To run the complete pipeline with segmentation and ICP registration: